-Area of Outstanding Natural Beauty.
+- Parishes in the District, 142 of them having a population of less than 500,with a combined population of 20,000 or just 22% of the districts population. - 1.36 To the west of the District are the foothills of the Yorkshire Dales National Park and the Nidderdale Area of Outstanding Natural Beauty.
+To the east lie the North York Moors National Park and the Howardian Hills, which is also an Area of Outstanding Natural Beauty.
 About 75% of the District lies within the Vales of York and Mowbray, which consist of low lying, fertile, and intensively farmed arable land.
-As at 31 March 2013 there were just over 135 square km of land identified with a specific natural environmental protection designation.
+As at 31 March 2013 there were just over 135 square km of land identified with a specific natural environmental protection designation9.